fivouris/l2pvp.fansPublic/README.md

 - manual staff-led events for unique challenges
 - the awakening daily world event

+ARENA FIGHTS
+- player vs player showdown, prove your skills against the best warriors on the server
+- no gear or level restrictions — everyone is free to enter and show their prowess
+- earn points and trophies for each match you win
+- the top 3 players at the end of each week will be rewarded handsomely
+- watch ongoing battles in real time with the spectator option
+- instanced match — up to unlimited battles without interference
+- arena fights last for 60 minutes
+- starts every 1 hour, with a 1-hour rest in-between

+RAID BATTLES
+- team up and conquer powerful bosses in a special chaotic battlefield
+- a key of darkness is required to enter — use it to unlock the gate
+- once a key is used, the gate stays open for 10 seconds
+- if you want to leave at any time, just use /unstuck or talk to the gatekeeper
+- upon death, you can respawn or return to the nearest town
+- destroy bosses to earn valuable drops and rewards
+- slay the master boss to become a temporary hero for 24 hours
+- each battle lasts 60 minutes
+- starts every 1 hour, with a 1-hour rest in-between

 THE AWAKENING - DAILY WORLD EVENT
 - prepare for a massive raid boss battle every night at 21:15
 - fight together against a fearsome boss for 30 minutes